joshwfoster/3p5/README.md

 We also process several Chandra datasets.
 We provide the code used for Chandra data processing in `ChandraReduction`.

-To use the code, first establish the directories where `CIAO` and `CALDB` are installed and the output files should be written in `source_dirs.sh`.
+To use the code, first establish the directory where `CIAO` is installed and the output files should be written in `source_dirs.sh`.
 Then run

 ```
 bash perseus_process.sh